lucascompython/terracraft/README.md

 ```

 Any message sent from one server to the other will be encrypted.
-Malicious users trying to spam the gRPC server will be disconnected.
+Malicious users that don't have the token will not be able to send messages.

 ### Minecraft